 You are comfortably transported to either our established basecamps.
 Camps are outfitted with everything you need to comfortably enjoy a safe wilderness adventure travel experience.
 For more than twenty seasons our staff and guests have been kept is "AWE" with what Johnstone Strait has to offer us.
 We have no bugs, inspiring weather and incredibly accommodating wildlife in a wonderful area of mountains and forested islands.
 It is the BEST PLACE to experience nature and whale watching is predictable if your have an experienced guide.
 Highlights of this trip starts with the island camp we have directly across from "Michael Biggs/Robson Bight Ecological Reserve."
 We more than often experience "Pods of Orca" visiting our camp and waters immediately in around our location.
 Kayaking is great with a blend of sheltered and open waters.
 Guides are great teachers.
 We visit researchers or they come for dinner.
 We eat fresh food and enoy wine with sunsets.

-Arrival Day: Arrival in Telegraph Covel is usually late in the day because of the travel distance or the plane connections to Campbell River and Comox Valley Airports.
-Pre-trip meeting at the common area in front of the General Store iat Telegraph Cove Resorts. @ 6:30 pm the evening before your departure date.
+Arrival Day: Arrival in Telegraph Cove is usually late in the day because of the travel distance or the plane connections to Campbell River and Comox Valley Airports.
+Pre-trip meeting the night before your trip...location information will be sent in your information package.

 Boat transport to camp with time for whale watching.
 Part of the morning is set side for whale watching, so you can hear and see whales thus recognizing their familiar breathing sounds and daily behaviors.
 Time for a few photos and we then proceed to basecamp.